Multipath Channel

 Details

-Relative delays for each path in a multipath channel, given as a vector or matrix of dimension by .
+Relative delays for each path in a multipath channel, specified as a vector or matrix of dimension on .

 -

-If a matrix is specified, the first row Paths contains the propagation time delays (in seconds), the second row contains the total reflection coefficient for each path due to reflections from the interface, and the third row contains the scattering loss for each path in dB.
+If a matrix is specified, then the first row of Paths contains propagation time delays (in seconds), the second contains the total reflection coefficient for each channel due to reflections from the interface, and the third contains scattering losses for each channel in dB.

 Data types |